m3szbot/Galaxy-Trucker-Project/README.md

  # Implemented functionalities

- Regole complete + TUI + GUI + RMI + Socket + 2 FA
+ Complete rule set + TUI + GUI + RMI + Socket + 2 AF

- The 2 FA are:
+ The 2 AF (additional functionalities) are:

- 1) Volo di prova
+ 1) Test flight
- 2) Partite multiple
+ 2) Multiple games

-In addition to those FA, we have implmented 2 extra functionalities not indicated in the project specification:
+In addition to those AF, we have implmented 2 extra functionalities not indicated in the project specification:

 1) The possibility to send a message to a specific player inside a game (private message).
 2) The possibility to send a message to all the players inside a game (public message).